Inhalants & Addiction

 2. Aerosols

 Aerosolized products contain propellants and solvents that work together to achieve the spray effect of a product.
-There many different aerosol products available for a wide variety of purposes, including paints, deodorants, hair sprays, cooking oils, and more.
+There are many different aerosol products available for a wide variety of purposes, including paints, deodorants, hair sprays, cooking oils, and more.

 3. Gases